Below Average

 What is Youthbuild Charter School of California's MySchoolScout rating?

-Youthbuild Charter School of California has a composite rating of 5.2 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Youthbuild Charter School of California has a current MySchoolScout rating of 4.2 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Youthbuild Charter School of California?